exercism/docs/building/configlet/format.md

 Therefore if you are implementing a new exercise on a track and want to format its `.meta/config.json` file, please add the exercise to the track-level `config.json` file first.
 If the exercise is not yet ready to be user-facing, please set its `status` value to `wip`.

-The exit code is 0 when every seen exercise has a formatted `.meta/config.json` file when configlet exits, and 1 otherwise.
+The exit code is 0 when every seen config file is formatted when configlet exits, and 1 otherwise.